Table of Contents Show

-Curtis says a considerable issue about finding lighting solutions is the tangled web of regulations regarding electrical work in the city.
-These issues are often structural, he says.
-For example, your ceiling is your overhead neighbor’s cement floor.
-This makes drilling impossible as well as a violation of building code regulations.
+Curtis says a significant problem with finding lighting solutions is the tangled web of regulations regarding electrical work in the city.
+These issues are often; structural, he says.
+For example, your ceiling is your overhead neighbor’s cement floor, and it makes drilling impossible and a violation of building code regulations.

 So, what can residents do to detour around this type of roadblock?

 Curtis says floor lamps are an easy fix.
-But make sure the lamp has a shade or is torchiere style.
+But make sure; the lamp has a shade or is torchiere style.
 Otherwise, you will experience glare.
-Another solution Curtis says is very popular is to use fake sconces.
-These are sconces that hang and plug into an exterior outlet rather than being run through an electrical line inside a wall.
+Another solution Curtis says is popular is to use fake sconces.
+These sconces hang and plug into an exterior outlet rather than run through an electrical line inside a wall.
 Curtis says the best general rule of thumb for placement on a wall for a sconce is that the center of the lamp should be at about 5 feet 5-1/2 inches high.

-Lighting artwork with overhead picture lights is the best way to display your paintings, says Curtis.
-If you have ceiling gimbals (hanging track lights or adjustable recessed lights) pointing toward the art can work too.
-However, many apartments don’t have gimbals, so another way is to display your artwork in natural light.
+According to Curtis, lighting artwork with overhead picture lights is the best way to display your paintings.
+You can also work if you have ceiling gimbals (hanging track lights or adjustable recessed lights) pointing toward the art.
+However, many apartments don’t have gimbals, so displaying your artwork in natural light is another way.
 In this case, the painting will display beautifully, but Curtis cautions that UV rays from the sun will eventually damage the work.
 Some folks now light artwork (and other areas) with LED lighting, but this can be problematic, says Curtis.
-Because LED lighting is manufactured lighting, it generally only reaches about 85 percent of brightness on the Color Rendering Index compared to incandescent or natural light.
+Because LED lighting; is manufactured lighting, it generally only reaches about 85 percent of brightness on the Color Rendering Index compared to incandescent or natural light.

-We’ve all had a closet that is so badly lit it’s impossible to distinguish your black shirt from your purple one.
-That is because, according to Curtis, most closets have a light (if at all) in the dead center that shines down on your clothing.
-An easy and inexpensive fix is to install a light just inside the doorframe that shines upward to illuminate your apparel.
-This is a surface treatment that generally won’t run afoul of either electrical codes or building remodeling regulations.
+According to Curtis, most closet spaces have a light (if at all) in the dead center that shines down on your clothing.
+We’ve all had a closet that; is so severely lit it’s impossible to distinguish your black shirt from your purple one.
+An easy and inexpensive fix is installing a light inside the doorframe that shines upward to illuminate your apparel.
+A surface treatment that generally won’t run afoul of either electrical codes or building remodeling regulations.

 To solve more challenging lighting issues, Curtis recommends turning to professionals.
-Hiring an excellent licensed electrician to do a job can be a make or break situation.
-Always seek permission from your coop or condo board or landlord first.
+Hiring an excellent licensed electrician to do a job can be a make-or-break situation.
+Always seek permission from your coop or condo board, or landlord first.
 Since most walls are plaster and you don’t know what is behind them, those folks can guide your electrician to the right place for your new lights.
-While this type of job is a relatively easy one for a professional, says Curtis, it’s also very noisy.
-Opening a wall, doing the necessary electrical work takes a day while closing the wall and replastering takes yet another day with an additional day for sanding and painting.
+While this type of job is relatively easy for a professional, says Curtis, it’s also very noisy.
+Opening a wall and doing the necessary electrical work takes a day, while closing the wall and replastering takes another day with an additional day for sanding and painting.

 If you are lucky enough to have a terrace, one of the lighting problems you will likely encounter is the lack of outdoor electricity.
-Since there are now concrete conduits, you can light your terrace without metal lines and poles.
-However, outdoor lighting, at which Curtis and his company are experts, is best left to the professionals.
+However, because Curtis and his company are experts, outdoor lighting is best left to the professionals.
+Since there are now concrete conduits, you can light; your terrace; without metal lines and poles.

 If you intend to hire a lighting designer, Curtis recommends reaching out to three different companies.
-Find out how each works, their history, pricing, etc., and go with whatever firm matches your style and with which you feel comfortable.
+Please find out how each works, their history, pricing, etc., and go with whatever firm matches your style and feel comfortable.

 NB: How can you save money on lighting?
-One simple way is switching to Phillips energy saver bulbs in all of your lighting fixtures.
+A straightforward way is switching to Phillips energy saver bulbs in all of your lighting fixtures.
 These range between $4-$ eight at Home Depot and last a very long time.
-You will save on electricity as well as obviate the need to continually purchase new light bulbs.
+You will save on electricity and prevent the need to purchase new light bulbs continually.